-Sold by gram weight.
+Sold by the 5 gram bag.
 Rocky Mountain Bee Supply gathers mostly red propolis from our Monument yard in Monument, Colorado.
 The name of Propolis originates from the Greek words “Pro” (before) + Polis (city).
 It is also called bee glue.
 Just like honey, propolis varies from hive to hive.
 Within the hive propolis is used for many things like patching small holes, preventing putrefaction when large intruders (like mice) crawl into the hive and die, and inhibiting bacterial and fungal growth.
 Bees disinfect the hive using propolis.
 It is composed of primarily resins and vegetable balsams, waxes, essential oils and pollen.
 At room temperature and warmer, the propolis is sticky, and at lower temperatures, it becomes hard.

 In composition, propolis is very rich in nutrients: